 When your guests arrive in Rome, they will have dinner at an authentic Italian restaurant in the heart of Rome.
 Once they have dined, they will be taken for a relaxed walk around the stunning gardens.

 With a plethora of sites to see, and attentive staff who will care for your guests wants and needs, choosing Villa Medici for your event has never been simpler.
-Whether you desire an Indian wedding, Arabic wedding, or any other type of religious or cultural wedding, we will make your vision is a reality, paying the greatest attention to even the smallest details.
+Whether you desire an Indian wedding, Persian wedding, Arabic wedding, or any other type of religious or cultural wedding, we will make your vision is a reality, paying the greatest attention to even the smallest details.

 When you book your wedding or event with Scarlet Events, we will ensure you have an unforgettable experience.
 From the moment you make an enquiry to the final second of your event we will work tirelessly with Villa Medici to give every client an unforgettable experience.